vala-lang/vala-docs/docs/tutorials/programming-language/main/08-00-techniques/08-02-using-glib.md

 For flexible file I/O and file handling, see [Basic Samples](../../../../sample-code/language-features-and-introductory-samples/basic-samples#reading-and-writing-text-file-content) for simple synchronous reads and writes, [Async Method Samples](../../../../sample-code/async-samples) for asynchronous GIO, and [GIO Samples](../../../../sample-code/gio-samples) for additional GIO examples.

-You can also use !FileUtils.get_contents to load a file into a string.
+You can also use `FileUtils.get_contents` to load a file into a string.

 ```vala
 string content;